bigjohnson/pentaxK7Shutter/README.md

 ## Schematic
 ![schematic](img/schematics.jpg)
 The +5V USB camera input that must be connected to the RTS pin is red color.

+The auto focus remote input is not used because the pktriggercord-cli command work fine.

 ## The shutter
 ![image](img/accrocchio.jpg)